BigBIueWhale/unlimited_int/README.md

 The issue is that thread_local variables cause a crash when multithreading.\
 That's why if you're compiling on Windows on MSYS2 and/or on MinGW you just need to not use the function: unlimited::unlimited_int::generate_random_prime_multithreaded() \
 Also you can optionally change the macro in unlimited/unlimited_int/structures/settings.hpp UNLIMITED_INT_SUPPORT_MULTITHREADING from true to false.\
-Changing the macro that way will cause the problematic function not to be available.
+Changing the macro that way will cause the problematic function not to be available.\
+Even after the "fix", the unlimited library will still crash when used in a multithreaded environment, with those compilers (because of the thread_local bug in those compilers in Windows).
 # Reliability
 Untested, in prototype stage.
 # Basic use